Unboxed-Software/solana-course/content/token22-metadata.md

 The function `createUpdateFieldInstruction` returns the instruction that creates or updates a field in a token-metadata account.

-Note: This function will automatically reallocate the mint's size to fit the data!
-That being said, the caller will be charged for the extra space allocated.

 This function takes five parameters:
   - `metadata`: the metadata account address.
   - `updateAuthority`: the authority that can sign to update the metadata